AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 The ALS dataset includes many languages, several of which are dialects of other languages.
 Whenever a language is a dialect of another language, it's denoted "Language (Dialect)".
 For instance, Egyptian is listed as "Arabic (Egyptian)".
 The difficulty dataset isn't as granular.
 I decided to assign each dialect the difficulty of the parent language listed in the FSI dataset.

-One might ask at this point, is it a principled to assume that every dialect of a language has equal difficulty of learning?
+One might ask at this point, is it really principled to assume that every dialect of a language has equal learning difficulty?
 No, probably not...

 In order to pull off the merge, I wrote a function to detect if a language from the ALS database appears in the FSI database.